-Peer on Peer Abuse
+Peer on Peer (Child on Child) Abuse

 In most instances, the conduct of pupils towards each other will be covered by our behaviour policy.
 However, some allegations may be of such a serious nature that they may raise safeguarding concerns.
 Hillcross Primary School recognise that children are capable of abusing their peers.
-It will not be passed off as 'banter' or 'part of growing up'.
 The forms of peer on peer abuse are outlined below.